 Stratton Sculpture Studios

-- Designing, fabricating and installing a 15' found-object sculpture for the Pig Iron Theater Co.
+Designing, fabricating & installing a 15' found-object sculpture for the Pig Iron Theater Company

-We have done sculpture conservation and patination work on the collections of Lehigh University, Ursinus College, Grounds for Sculpture, Curtis Institute of Music, the Cathedral Basilica of Saints Peter and Paul, Michener Art Museum, Daylesford Abbey, Philadelphia Zoo, and Grounds for Sculpture.
+We have done sculpture conservation and patination work on the collections of Lehigh University, Ursinus College, Curtis Institute of Music, the Cathedral Basilica of Saints Peter and Paul, Michener Art Museum, Daylesford Abbey, Philadelphia Zoo, and Grounds for Sculpture.